IanMitc/rysk/README.md

 ]
 ```

-- Returns new game board.
+- Returns a new game board.

 #### Output: